samuelrwabwera/signature/README.md

 * Reset button to delete signature and reset the canvas

 ## Configuration
-Add the widget to a dataview.
-Connect the data URL property to an unlimited String attribute of the dataview context object.
+Add the widget to a dataView.
+Connect the data URL property to an unlimited String attribute of the dataView context object.

 ## Demo project
 [https://signature101.mxapps.io](https://signature101.mxapps.io)